-Excavations carried during the restoration of Zeyrek Çinili Hamam have revealed thousands of tile fragments and archaeological artifacts, all surprise findings.
+Excavations carried out during the restoration of Zeyrek Çinili Hamam have revealed thousands of tile fragments and archaeological artifacts, all surprising findings.
 Thus, was born the Zeyrek Çinili Hamam Museum, as a result of the desire to share the fifteen-century-old cultural heritage of the district together with the hammam.
 Featuring a contemporary design complementing the architecture of the hammam, artifacts and objects in the museum’s collection date back to the 5th century and can be traced step by step until the 20th century.

 TILE GALLERY

-The Tile Gallery transports you on a journey of discovery of the 16th-century splendid blue and white Iznik tiles exclusively manufactured for the hammam.
+The Tile Gallery transports you on a journey of discovery of the splendid 16th-century blue and white Iznik tiles exclusively manufactured for the hammam.
 The gallery hosts a selection from around three thousand fragments of 16th-century tiles manufactured exclusively for Çinili Hamam in Iznik and recovered during the excavations, the discovery story of the tiles starting from production until their arrival in museums around the world, 37 tile patterns reconstructed after extensive research, and a digital board showing tile sequences representing the layout of the tiles at the time of the hammam’s construction.
 The small display of artifacts exploring the relationship of tile art with Ottoman pottery-making and the restoration tools display add another dimension to the narrative of the gallery.

 HAMMAM CULTURE GALLERY